 Emerl from Sonic Battle is a robot designed to mimic any combat technique he sees, and is able to do so with terrifying efficiency (he quickly outclasses the rest of the cast).
 Upon obtaining all seven Chaos Emeralds he's supposed to pretty much annihilate civilization.
 He was also raised by the good guys and slowly mimics bits of each of their personalities as well — the result is a lovable Nice Guy who calls Amy "Mom", helps out around Tails's lab, ribs Knuckles for being dense, and is fiercely protective of his friends, most notably Cream.

-Legend of Dragoon has the Black Monster, but she's only killing infants to stop the real Antichrist.
-To explain, you must realize that every one of the 108 races in Legend of Dragoon is born from a fruit in the Tree of Life.
+The Legend of Dragoon has the Black Monster, but she's only killing infants to stop the real Antichrist.
+To explain, you must realize that every one of the 108 races is born from a fruit in the Tree of Life.
 The 108th fruit, the Virage Embryo, destroys all life and starts the cycle over.
 Naturally, your party also includes the Virage Embryo.

 The Law/Amane ending in Devil Survivor has the main character obtain the title of King of Bel in the same way as you do in the Chaos ending, except his first act upon obtaining it is to bow down to God and command all his demons to stop the War on Heaven.
-The ending claims that you go on to unite humanity as The Messiah, and playing the Updated Rerelease adds an additional day that shows the main character trying to make humans willingly atone and become better people.
+The ending claims that you go on to unite humanity as Messianic Archetype, and playing the Updated Re-release adds an additional day that shows the main character trying to make humans willingly atone and become better people.

 Solid Snake, although technically not created to destroy the world, was created for a nonetheless similarly sinister purpose: Initially to replace Big Boss should he leave the organization, and finally to kill Big Boss and thus cement The Patriot's control over the world.
 Eventually, he turns against The Patriots and ultimately saves the world, more or less.

-Marcus from Fallout 2 and Fallout New Vegas is a lighter version of this.
-He was created as a super-soldier for the Master's army during Fallout.
+Marcus from Fallout 2 and Fallout: New Vegas is a lighter version of this.
+He was created as a super-soldier for the Master's army during Fallout 1.
 After the Master was defeated, the army crumbled.
 Now he's arguably the highest-profile person in the Fallout world advocating for a peaceful coexistence between mutants and humans, instead of serving as an officer in a genocidal army.